 - Under the Custom Tags section, add tags to build custom profiles of your bot conversations.
 Click here for more.

-Configure the Connections (or Transitions) Properties
+Connections (or Transitions) Properties

 Confirmation node’s conditional transitions go beyond the If-Else If-Else expressions used for the other nodes.
 You can define conditional expression based on a context object value, else a user assertion (yes), or else user negation (no).
 Beyond the three, you can define a fallback Else condition to trigger.